muneeb-ali/unix-tools/dockerfiles/namecoind/README.md

 > /usr/local/bin/boot2docker ssh sudo ntpclient -s -h pool.ntp.org

 To manually sync the clock before running the docker.
-Also, on OS X the docker is running inside virtualbox which means you will not be able to talk to the resolver on http://localhost.
+Also, on OS X the docker is running inside virtualbox which means you will not be able to talk to the docker on 'localhost'.
 Instead:

 > boot2docker ip